 Where do you see yourself in the next five years?

-Ten times of what I am right now- both in knowledge and net worth.
-Many more successful ventures, a larger team and financial freedom.
+Ten times what I am right now- both in knowledge and net worth.
+Many more successful ventures, a larger team, and financial freedom.

 What advice would you give to a newbie Entrepreneur setting up their first business?

 The advice I give the most is to always start at level zero.
 Just forget about investing and keep writing down your ideas.
 Do vigorous research and see where the market is heading in that specific domain.